mariellefoster/plots_and_projects/README.md

 ## Privacy law app
 - let's you know about the privacy laws of the country you are entering
 - gives you tips and warnings, recommendations, etc
+- You can give it particular areas of concern at the outset (how old you are, citizenship, activist, etc)

 ## Logical fallacy debate app
 - reminds you what different logical fallacies are